nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

-A rental information will be added to the client with index 1.
-The rental information added has address of "508 Bishan Street 11 #01-386" and customers as "Steven, David;Jason Ong"; rental start date, rental end date, rental monthly payment date, monthly rent amount and deposit amount as "—" because they are not specified in the command.
-Note that "Steven, David" will be treated as one person, as we only recognized ";" as the separator for customer's name.
+A rental information will be added to the client with index `1`.
+The rental information added has address of `508 Bishan Street 11 #01-386` and customers as `Steven, David;Jason Ong`; rental start date, rental end date, rental monthly payment date, monthly rent amount and deposit amount as `—` because they are not specified in the command.
+Note that `Steven, David` will be treated as one person, as we only recognize `;` as the separator for customers' names.

 </box>